The Global Organic Textile Standard (GOTS) is recognised as the world’s leading processing standard for textiles made from organic fibres.

 We often get asked: Can you trust in Organic cotton production?

 This excellent question reminds us that you are not taking a word for granted.
-It tells us that our customers has critical common sense, which we adore.
+It tells us that our customers has critical common sense, and thank you for that.

-Because it’s a long and tangeled journey from cotton farm to finished garment.
-The complexity calls for a cross-national inspection body, and this is where certification plays it’s role.
+The journey from cotton farm to finished garment islong and tangeled.
+It’s complexity calls for a cross-national inspection body, and this is where certification plays it’s role.